Examination & 100-Hour Course Information

 Examinations

 All candidates making application for licensure as a Nursing Home Administrator in Maryland are required to pass both the Maryland State's Standards Examination and the National Association of Nursing Home Administrator Boards (NAB) Examination.
 The Maryland exam is a 100-question computer-based exam and the NAB exam is a 150-question computer-based exam.
-To quality for the examinations, candidates must have completed a minimum of 8 months of the Administrator-In-Training program, or its equivalent, and the 100-hour course, if required.
+To qualify for the examinations, candidates must have completed a minimum of 8 months of the Administrator-In-Training program, or its equivalent, and the 100-hour course, if required.

 10.07.02 - 55 questions